 Parents, coaches, assistant coaches, and site supervisors associated with competitive sport activities should become familiar with and have access to a copy of GPR’s Concussion and Head Injury Guidelines.

-- Parents, coaches, and assistant coaches are strongly encouraged to view the “Heads Up: Concussion in Youth Sports” online course from the CDC.
+- Parents, coaches, and assistant coaches are strongly encouraged to view the “HEADS UP to Youth Sports: Online Training” online course from the CDC.

 - Staff and site supervisors will take the “Heads Up: Concussion in Youth Sports” online course.